 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and selective HDAC3 inhibitor (IC50 = 80 nM).
-Exhibits no effect on other HDAC (up to 15 μM).
-Enhances long-term object-location memory in vivo.
+RGFP 966 is a potent and selective HDAC3 inhibitor (IC50 = 80 nM); exhibits no effect on other HDAC (up to 15 μM).
+RGFP 966 reduces the frequency of striatal CAG repeat expansions in mouse models of Huntington's disease and reduces mHTT accumulation.
+RGFP 966 enhances long-term object-location memory in vivo.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Preparing Stock Solutions for RGFP 966